Things to Do in Syracuse in September

 Best Activities in September

-Onondaga Lake Park Cycling and Walking
+Onondaga Lake Park waterfront trail and recreational activities

 September Events & Festivals